Overview

 African Countries With English as an Official Language

-While it may come as a surprise – Nigeria is first in the list of countries with the highest number of speakers using the English Language.
+While it may come as a surprise, Nigeria tops the list of English speaking African countries with the highest number of English speakers.

 Around 79 million Nigerians speak English.
 That’s around 53% of the country’s total population.
 A few million can also speak the language with native proficiency.
 (Source – Euromonitor International Report – 2009)